Summer School of Music

-Students should bring their scores of the set repertoire; unless otherwise specified, any reputable edition is acceptable.
-They should also bring a baton, or purchase one from the summer school shop at the start of the course.
-(If unsure, the tutors will help with selection of a suitable baton.)
+Students should bring their scores of the set repertoire.
+They should also bring a baton.
 Many students find it helpful to video their lessons and bring a personal camera or smartphone.
-A ‘digital memory card’ camera will also be available for course use.
+A ‘digital SD memory card’ camcorder will be available for course use.
 Students wishing to use the camcorder should bring their own standard SD card carefully marked with their name.

 What is the difference between this course and the Practical Conducting course?